abdkhanstd/cvbuilderpro/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-**Made with ❤️ for the academic community**

-This project is private.
+**Note:** This is an academic project intended for educational and personal use.
+Not recommended for commercial deployment without additional security enhancements.